akp4657/portfolio/src/content/posts/esw/esw.md

 Solo project to rework the website for Empire State Wrestling (ESW), the biggest wrestling promotion in the Western New York region.
 The main features requested were a dynamic roster and history pages.
 However, the crux of the rework is to allow users to easily navigate to tickets, merchandise, and sponsorship opportunities.

-The website is constantly being updated as wrestlers come and go, events change, and championship change hands.
+The website is constantly being updated as wrestlers come and go, events change, and championships change hands.

 ## Comparison of Designs